JuliaDynamics/ConcurrentSim.jl/docs/src/guides/events.md

 # Events

-SimJulia includes an extensive set of event types for various purposes.
+Simulvent includes an extensive set of event types for various purposes.
 All of them are descendants of `AbstractEvent`.
 Here the following events are discussed:

 - `Event`
 - `timeout`